lgrahl/saltyrtc-meta/Protocol.md

 After the above procedure has been followed, the other client has successfully authenticated it towards the client.
 The other client's public key MAY be stored as trusted on that path if the application desires it.
+The initiator MUST drop all other connected responders with a 'drop-responder' message containing the close code `3004` (*Dropped by Initiator*) in the *reason* field.

 Both initiator and responder MUST continue by following the protocol specification of the chosen task after processing this message is complete.